aaknitt/ais_to_gdl90/gdl90/README.md

+### Note
+This folder is a modified (for Python 3) partial fork of https://github.com/etdey/gdl90

 # GDL 90 Decoder and Encoder

 This package is a set of tools and libraries for decoding and encoding the GDL